DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/recording-stereo/_index.md

 ---

-## MS (Middle-Side) Techniques
+- MS (Middle-Side) Techniques
+- Setting it up in Reaper: [M/S Mastery](https://www.soundonsound.com/techniques/ms-mastery) or JS: Mid/Side decoder

 ![](m-s.png)

 {{% note %}}
-In all of the stereo techniques previously discussed, left and right microphones were present – and each were routed discretely to their respective loudspeaker (for a full width stereo image).
-An MS array, as shown in Figure 7.6, is significantly different.
-It doesn’t pick up left/right information.
-Instead, MS techniques use a forward facing microphone (most commonly a cardioid mic, but it could be any polar pattern) to pick up the center or middle (M) information, and a bidirectional microphone turned sideways at 90° to pick up side (S) information (which is a combination of the sounds coming from the left and right sides of the array).
-The S mic is a single mic capsule which outputs the sum of the sound waves hit- ting its front and rear – there is not a separate left and right capsule or output
+- In stereo techniques discussed earlier, separate left and right microphones are used, and their signals are routed discretely to respective loudspeakers to create a wide stereo image.
+- MS (Mid-Side) technique, as shown in Figure 7.6, is fundamentally different.
+- MS doesn't capture left/right information in the traditional sense.
+- MS employs a forward-facing microphone (typically cardioid but can be any polar pattern) to capture the center or middle (M) audio information.
+- Additionally, it uses a bidirectional microphone oriented sideways at 90° to capture side (S) information, which combines sounds from both the left and right sides of the array.

 {{%/ note %}}

 ---